-But it’s not a mystical thing.
-Rather, it’s a proven strategy of ensuring the front of your home is so appealing that it stops people in their tracks and musters up feelings of instant attachment.
+It's not a mystical thing - it's street appeal!
+The proven strategy of ensuring the front of your home is so appealing, it stops people in their tracks and conjures up feelings of instant attachment.

 “It was a beautifully kept front garden and it reminded me of home,” he recalled.
 “My mum loved to garden and dad took great pride in keeping it all well maintained.”

 David called the agent that afternoon and within a couple of weeks, his five-month property search was over.